ycrc/ycrc.github.io/docs/ai/resources.md

 Recommendations:

-- begin development using smaller models that fit on lower-memory GPUs
+- Begin development using smaller models that fit on lower-memory GPUs
-- validate workflows interactively
+- Validate workflows interactively, including GPU detection
-- scale model size only after confirming correctness
+- Scale model size only after confirming proper detection of resources by your script

 This approach reduces queue time and avoids failed jobs.